 Install Continuous-Loop Tie-Downs

-Continuous-loop systems are used with various types of blinds and drapes, and are often seen in floor-length styles.
+Continuous-loop systems are used with various types of blinds and drapes and often are seen in floor-length styles.
 These styles have a control cord that must be kept in a loop to function correctly.
 Wall- and floor-mounted cord tie-downs are available to remedy this child safety hazard.

-What to do About the Draperies?
+What About the Draperies?

 Also, avoid using spring-loaded, pressure-mounted rods with any curtain that a child can reach (remember – they move chairs!).
 These can easily be pulled down, possibly injuring the child, and often have small end caps that are a choking hazard if pulled off the rod.